-The consolidated financial statements have been prepared on a historical cost basis and are presented in Philippine peso (Peso), which is the Company's functional currency.
+The consolidated financial statements of the Group have been prepared on a historical cost basis and are presented in Philippine peso (Peso), which is the Company's functional currency.
 All values are rounded to the nearest peso except when otherwise indicated.